Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Multi-task Learning

-Figure \ref{fig: alignment} illustrates the intuition in the case of two tasks.
-The left-hand-side situation is ideal where $\hw^{(1)[0]}$, $\hw^{(2)[0]}$ are estimates of $\wks{1}$, $\wks{2}$ (which are similar), and $\hmu^{(1)[0]}_1$, $\hmu^{(2)[0]}_1$ are estimates of $\bmuks{1}_1$, $\bmuks{2}_1$ (which are similar).
-The right-hand-side situation is problematic because $\hw^{(1)[0]}$, $\hw^{(2)[0]}$ are estimates of $1-\wks{1}$, $\wks{2}$ (which are not similar) and $\hmu^{(1)[0]}_1$, $\hmu^{(2)[0]}_1$ are estimates of $\bmuks{1}_2$, $\bmuks{2}_1$ (which are not similar).
-Therefore, in practice, after obtaining the initializations from each task, it is necessary to align their cluster labels to ensure that estimators of similar parameters are correctly put together in the penalization framework in Algorithm \ref{algo: multitask}.
+Figure \ref{fig: alignment} illustrates the alignment issue in the case of two tasks.
+The left-hand-side situation is ideal where $\hbeta^{(1)[0]}$, $\hbeta^{(2)[0]}$ are estimates of $\bbetaks{1}$, $\bbetaks{2}$ (which are similar).
+The right-hand-side situation is problematic because $\hbeta^{(1)[0]}$, $\hbeta^{(2)[0]}$ are estimates of $\bbetaks{1}$, $-\bbetaks{2}$ (which are not similar).
+Therefore, after obtaining the initializations from each task, it is necessary to align their cluster labels to ensure that estimators of similar parameters are correctly put together in the penalization framework in Algorithm \ref{algo: multitask}.
 We formalize the problem and provide two solutions in the next subsection.